 Courvoisier's law.
 A: When obstructive jaundice is caused by a calculus in the common bile duct, there is no enlargement of the gallbladder.
 B: When obstructive jaundice is caused by anything other than gallstones, the gallbladder is enlarged.
 Note that many exceptions exist to this rule.

 Obstruction of the common bile duct results in obstructive jaundice.
 The biliary system undergoes dilation proximal to the obstruction, and bile backs up in the liver (cholestasis).
 The gallbladder undergoes enlargement when it is normal; in patients who have gallstones and fibrotic thickening of the gallbladder wall, gallbladder enlargement does not occur (Courvoisier's law).

 Cholecystography & Cholangiography

 The biliary tract may be outlined by a radiopaque dye, permitting evaluation of its anatomy.
-The dye may be given orally or intravenously to be ...
+The dye may be given orally or intravenously to be excreted in ...